 Neoclassical architecture lines Gothenburg’s tram-rattled streets, and the city’s prominent trading past is emphasised by buildings like Skansen Kronan, a 17th century fortress sat proudly atop Risåsberget Hill.
 The city’s museums include the recently opened Museum of World Culture, the Gothenburg Museum of Art, the aeronautic Aeroseum, and, naturally, the Volvo Museum.

 The world famous Trädgårdsföreningen – the Garden Society of Gothenburg - is one of the city’s must-visit sites.
 It features gorgeous lawns, woodlands and stunning flower beds filled with thousands of rose species, and remains one of Europe's best-kept 19th century parks.

-The Volvo Museum has 8000 square meters of cars, buses, machines, engines and unique concepts.
-All produced by the local car manufacturer Volvo.
-Since the first car was produced in 1927, Gothenburg has been proud with its association with the Volvo brand.
+The Volvo Museum has 8000 square meters of cars, buses, machines, engines and unique concepts, all produced by the legendary Swedish car manufacturer Volvo.
+Since the company's first car was produced in 1927, Gothenburg has been proud with its association with the Volvo brand.

-The archipelago of Gothenburg stretches along the coast.
-You do not have to travel far from the city to find quaint villages, beautiful nature and beaches.
-No cars are allowed in the southern part of the archipelago, which makes this the perfect destination for long walks and bike rides.
+The archipelago of Gothenburg stretches along the coast and is a wonderful spot for exploration.
+You do not have to travel far from the city to find quaint villages, beautiful nature and beaches, while cars are banned from the southern part of the archipelago, making it the ideal place for long, peaceful walks and bike rides.